quiltdata/quilt/docs/advanced-features/tabulator.md

 In order to access Tabulator in open query mode, the caller must use a special workgroup, and have permissions to use that workgroup and access tabulator resources.
-Both of these are created by the Quilt stack, and must be added to to the new or existing role used by the caller.
+Both of these are created by the Quilt stack, and are available in the "Resources" tab.

-You can find the ARNs for that workgroup and access policy in the Resources tab, then copy them into the relevant IAM role.
+1. Find the ARN for the Tabulator Open Query Policy, then copy that into the relevant IAM role.
+2. Find the name of the Tabulator Open Query Workgroup, and configure your Athena client or connector to use that workgroup.

 ![Tabulator Resources](../imgs/admin-tabulator-resources.png)